 Advantages of listIterator

-- It supports CRUD operation fully like CREATE, READ, UPDATE AND DELETE
+- It supports CRUD operations fully, like CREATE, READ, UPDATE, AND DELETE

-- By using this, you can traverse both forward and backward direction, so its also called a bidirectional cursor.
+- You can traverse forward and backward directions, also called a bidirectional cursor.

 Disadvantages of ListIterator